 share --dns storj.atmovantage.com sj://atmostorj/ --base-url https://link.us1.storjshare.io

-“https://link.us1.storjshare.io” is our preferred satellite link since this website is located in the United States.
+“https://link.us1.storjshare.io” is my preferred satellite link since this website is located in the United States.

 Step 7: Add the New DNS Records to Your Domain

 Now go to wherever you manage your domain name DNS records.
-In our case we use Cloudflare.
+In my case I use Cloudflare.
 Cloudflare is also helpful because as a CDN (Content Delivery Network) you can secure your new Storj website using an SSL certificate.